Run detail

 Topomaps & Signal Evidence

 These alpha-band topomaps are here to show what changed physiologically, not to replace the classifier metrics.
-They help explain why the current deployment strategy leans on lateral Muse 2 channels and all-session training rather than a narrow single-session fit.
+They help explain why the current deployment strategy leans on lateral Muse 2 channels and cleaned multi-session training rather than a narrow single-session fit.

 Action alpha rest-delta topomap